jkerai1/SoftwareCertificates/README.md

 Also See A good article on abusing code signing certs: https://axelarator.github.io/posts/codesigningcerts/

+Of course there are ways around Cert Blocking (e.g. ImageRemoveCertificate API, signTool, SigThief, delcert - more opportunities for detection😉)

 Useful Ref For Programs people install on fresh desktop: https://ninite.com/ (also worth blocking ninite's cert)